nonabelian/sConnectome/README.md

 	python run_web_app.py
 ```

-NOTE: To deploy on ElasticBeanstalk, you must save the denerated div and
+NOTE: To deploy on ElasticBeanstalk, you must save the generated div and
 scripts, and load them.
 EB doesn't like importing plotly.
 Once this is
 done you can follow the instructions for installing a Flask webapp.
 However,
 you might need to log into the server to install the python packages -- pip